neidann/flashcard-saas/README.md

   ### Usage
 - 1.**Create Flashcards:**
-    -*Enter a topic or some text.
+    - Enter a topic or some text.
-    - *The AI will generate flashcards based on the input.
+    - The AI will generate flashcards based on the input.
--2.**Personalize Learning:**
+- 2.**Personalize Learning:**
    - *Get tailored flashcards based on your progress.
--3.**Review and Manage:**
+- 3.**Review and Manage:**
-   - *Store your flashcards with Firebase, manage your account with Clerk, and subscribe using Stripe.
+   - Store your flashcards with Firebase, manage your account with Clerk, and subscribe using Stripe.